Reading time: 4 minutes

 What dividend yields are on offer?

-For decades now, popular stocks such as the big four banks, Telstra and the mining giants have provided grossed up dividend yields (including franking) in the range of 4% to 8%.
+For decades now, popular stocks such as the big four banks and the mining giants have provided grossed up dividend yields (including franking) in the range of 4% to 8% and sometimes considerably more (see table below).
 When capital appreciation is taken into account, Australian shares have provided long-term wealth creation.
+The All Ords accumulation index (total return from share prices and dividends, but not franking) has averaged 13% per year since 1980.

-However, due to the impact of COVID, many companies cut or paused dividend payments, and this reduced the overall market dividend yield from the historic average of just over 4% to 2.6% by April 2021.
+However, it’s important to understand that companies can sometimes cut their dividends in response to market conditions.
+For instance, during the COVID pandemic, many companies cut or paused dividend payments, and this reduced the overall market dividend yield from the historic average of just over 4% to 2.6% by April 2021.

-The table below shows some of the top dividend yields on the ASX in May 2021, the grossed-up yield (including franking) and the franking percentage.
-This is not a recommendation for any of the companies listed; simply an illustration of the yields available.
+The table below shows some of the top dividend yields for popular stocks on the ASX in March 2025, the grossed-up yield (including franking) and the franking percentage.
+This is not a recommendation for any of the companies listed, simply an illustration of the yields available.

 Company | Dividend yield | Gross dividend yield | Franking |